event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mutator.md

 ];

 DataMutator::make($data)->set('departments.*.users.*.active', true);
-// Result: All 'active' fields set to true across all departments and users
+// $data = All 'active' fields set to true across all departments and users
 ```